Mexican border town gripped by fear after gunbattle kills 22

 Mexico’s homicide rate has increased to historically high levels this year.
 After a string of massacres, critics have charged that President Andrés Manuel López Obrador’s government does not have a coherent security strategy.

-López Obrador was scheduled to meet on Monday with about 30 relatives of the nine women and children, all dual U.S.-Mexican citizens, killed by gunman from the Juarez cartel in the border state of Sonora in November.
+López Obrador met on Monday with relatives of nine women and children, all dual U.S.-Mexican citizens, killed by gunmen from the Juarez cartel in the border state of Sonora on Nov.
+4. Authorities said they have taken three suspects into custody in connection with the ambush.

-“We’re going to provide support to erase the signs of this unfortunate incident so that the people of Villa Union can return to their normal and daily lives,” Riquelme said.
+The relatives expressed satisfaction with the meeting but said they want further investigation.